Early Life Cohort Feasibility Study

 About the study

-The Early Life Cohort Feasibility Study is collecting data on a new generation of UK-born babies in their first year of life.
-It is capturing information about their economic and social environments, and their health, wellbeing and development.
+The Early Life Cohort Feasibility Study collected data on a new generation of UK-born babies in their first year of life.
+It captured information about their economic and social environments, and their health, wellbeing and development.

 The main aim of the project is to test the feasibility of sampling and recruitment for an innovative new UK-wide birth cohort study.
 However, the data from the feasibility study itself will also be made available to the research and policy community.